-Within the constraints of annual working capital (operating) needs, the university will seek to maximize the funds available for investment strategies providing opportunities for greater returns.
+Within the constraints of annual operating funds (E&G and Working Capital funds) needs, as described in section 2.2.1, the university will seek to maximize the funds available for investment strategies providing opportunities for greater returns for all other nongeneral fund balances.
 These funds may be available from two primary categories:

 - a.
-Funds recommended for university management and approved by the Board of Visitors as quasi-endowment funds. - b.
-A range of other sources within the university, including gifts, local funds, and nongeneral fund resources from various university operating units or functions.
+Funds approved from time to time by the Board of Visitors as quasi-endowment funds upon recommendation by university management. - b.
+Nongeneral funds in excess of 45 days (the combination of Tier 1a and Tier 2 funds) A range of other sources within the university, including gifts, local funds, and nongeneral fund resources from various university operating units or functions.